awesto/django-shop/docs/reference/shipping-providers.rst

 Shipping Providers
 ==================

-Unless your merchant management systems has such a built-in feature, **djangoSHOP** provides some hooks to add shipping providers.
+Unless you use the merchant management systems for delivery, **djangoSHOP** provides some hooks to add shipping providers.
+Shipping providers require that the Delivery model is available, otherwise there is no way to keep track which items have been shipped with a delivery.